Post Master’s (PM) to Doctor of Nursing Practice (DNP) Entry Option 1

 The PM-DNP program is designed for the working APRN.
 Students take 1 course for nine 8 week sessions and 2 courses for one 8 week session.
 The program is completed in 10 sessions.

 The Musco School of Nursing and Health Professions program blends three instructional strategies to produce an engaged learning curriculum.
-The first strategy is Immersion: our programs include face-to-face meetings conducted at the Irvine campus or regional locations in 3 day sessions.
-Immersion sessions are conducted 2 times during the program; at the beginning and at the middle of the program.
+The first strategy is Immersion: our programs include face-to-face meetings conducted at the Irvine campus or regional locations in 3-4 day sessions.
+Immersion sessions are conducted 2 times during the program: at the beginning and at the middle of the program.
 During these immersion sessions, students may receive orientation instruction, work as teams with peers and mentors and participate in demonstrations, exercises, assessments and/or evaluations.
-The second strategy is practicum experience: our programs include clinical practice residencies conducted where the student lives or works.
+The second strategy is practicum experience: our programs include clinical scholarly project (CSP) residencies conducted where the student lives or works.
 The third strategy is self-directed study: courses include online lectures, discussions, social networking, demonstrations, tutorials, readings, and/or other homework.
 Many courses may include additional real-time instruction via web conference, phone conference, and/or live chat sessions.
+Students may need to reduce work hours to accommodate completion of the clinical scholarly project (510 residency hours).

 Attendance: Students may be dismissed from the program at the Dean’s discretion due to absence from required meetings.